Gabtup/modeling_requaypampa_microgrid_viability/README.md

 demand_part:

-This folder contains the electricity demand results for the village under the two socio-economic scenarios.
+This folder contains the electricity demand results for the community under the two socio-economic scenarios.
 It also includes the codes used to generate these results.

   * Codes:
     - cold_storage: models thermal storage appliances (refrigerators, freezers) that depend on temperature prediction files for each socio-economic scenario.
     - t_ind+fan: models all other appliances that do not depend on temperature predictions, as well as the village fans, which are influenced by temperature predictions.
     - demand_all: aggregates the results from the two previous codes to simulate the village’s total electricity demand.

+  * The subfolders contain the output of the demand_all code, providing annual electricity demand profiles for each socio-economic scenario.

+RES_part:

+This folder contains the codes and data required to develop the photovoltaic production profile of the microgrid.